A Freight Forwarder's Complete Size Guide to Shipping Container Dimensions

 How wide is a shipping container?

-Standard shipping containers are 2.44 meters (8 feet, or 96 inches) wide externally.
-Internal width is approximately 2.35 meters (7 feet 8 inches).
-This width is consistent across all ISO standard container types including 20ft, 40ft, 45ft, High Cube, Reefer, Open Top, and Flat Rack.
+Standard ISO shipping containers are 2.44 meters (8 feet, or 96 inches) wide externally.
+Internal width is approximately 2.35 meters (7 feet 8 inches, or 92.5 inches), and the door opening is 2.34 meters wide.
+This width is consistent across 20ft, 40ft, 45ft, High Cube, Reefer, Open Top, and Flat Rack variants.
+US domestic 53ft trailers are wider at 2.59 meters but they are not ISO standard for international ocean shipping.

 How long is a shipping container?